HaroldEstn/Game_Python/README.txt

 You have to run  main.py

+You must have installed the tkinter package.
-My english is not good so if something you don´t understand you can to ask me :)
+My english is not good. v,: